How To Comply With Privacy in Retail Businesses

 - How will storing data in the cloud impact data privacy?
 The first thing to understand is that regardless of where you store the data, you are the one responsible for it and will be financially on the line for legal penalties in the instance of a data breach.
 What are your video redacting and editing policies before storing the data so that you will protect both consumer privacy and your company’s reputation?
 Where are the cloud servers located?
 Many cloud servers are located in various parts of the world in other countries.
 The privacy laws of that nation will impact your data and any other privacy laws that your company is legally required for compliance purposes.

 - When to destroy video data.
 When video data is no longer needed for use by your organization, having strong policies regarding the disposal of such data is required to maintain protection against the risk of a data breach.
 When installing the surveillance system, it is necessary to decide how data will be saved and how it will be removed.
 Some surveillance footage is regularly overwritten, and the data is destroyed.
 When making these decisions regarding data retention and disposal, this policy must be communicated to the community and consumers.
-Also, be sure to share if asked about how video data will be used and how it impacts compliance with local, state, federal, and even international privacy legislation.
+Also, be sure to share if asked how video data will be used and how it impacts compliance with local, state, federal, and even international privacy legislation.

 - Policies regarding disclosure of data.
 When considering the policies and procedures for handling data from your cameras, when and how the data is released to third parties should be given specific release conditions.
 These policies can include detailed actions for law enforcement, FOIA or Freedom of Information Act requests, or other legal matters.
 Included in these decisions, you will need to set parameters regarding how individuals can request access to their images’ footage.
 You will need to make the information publicly available on how a consumer could ask for their data.
 It will also be necessary to provide documented disclosures regarding how your video footage is passed on to law enforcement agencies.
 A record of all disclosures should be kept.

 - Outsourcing surveillance needs.
 There is always the option of having a third party or vendor handle all your video surveillance needs for you.
 This option may come with additional costs or a monthly service charge.
-It is critical to follow the same above guidance, with signage of use and disclosure of information.
+It is critical to follow the above guidance, with signage of use and disclosure of information.
 Your company and the provider will need to set specific parameters for the protection and concealment of personally identifiable information contained in the video.
 There will also be guidelines set for any PII exchanged between your company and the service provider.
 While working over your new security details with a privacy professional, you will also need to take all reasonable steps to contractually bind the contracted service provider to comply with all privacy legislation.

 Redaction and PII

 Any data that will be stored for any given period will have to be protected.
-CaseGuard offers an intelligent automated redaction system that can redact data in real-time.
-Keeping this data in its edited version helps protect personally identifiable information regarding your consumers to be lost, even during a data breach.
+CaseGuard offers an intelligent automated redaction system that can redact (blackout) data in real-time.
+Keeping this data in its edited version helps protect personally identifiable information regarding your consumers from being lost, even during a data breach.
 Though criminals usually create a violation of company data, as a retailer, you are ultimately responsible for any loss.
-Loss of personal data of your consumers can carry hefty penalties from various government agencies at state and federal levels—penalties for failing to protect the data and for leaking the information to known or unknown sources.
+Loss of the personal data of your consumers can carry hefty penalties from various government agencies at state and federal levels—penalties for failing to protect the data and for leaking the information to known or unknown sources.

 On top of keeping your company’s reputation intact and protected, the CaseGuard redaction software includes additional built-in features that will make streamlining privacy controls of all your data and documents easy.
-Along with safeguarding privacy, more included features on the system can help grow your customer base.
-It can help create social media videos and images.
-CaseGuard can also transcribe, translate, and caption videos in 28 different languages.

 It is crucial when considering your surveillance solutions to have a quality data redaction system like CaseGuard.
 Protecting your company’s integrity is priceless.
 Having an easy-to-use solution that works across all your digital files and helps to expand the reach of your business opportunities is an invaluable asset.
 Be sure to walk through all decisions regarding the installation of your surveillance system with a privacy professional.
 The privacy professional can also help explain redaction processes and help you choose the appropriate design, applications, and setup.
 Make a choice to include CaseGuard as part of your reputation and privacy management.